Montrose Christian School

 Montrose Christian School was a private Christian school in North Bethesda, Maryland, with a Rockville postal address.
 It was formerly operated by the Montrose Baptist Church, Maryland's second largest Southern Baptist church.
 It educated around 370 students before its closure in 2013.
-Its first Senior High School class graduated in 1986.
+Its first class graduated in 1986.

 Early history

 The history of Montrose Christian School is intimately connected with its parent organization, Montrose Baptist Church.
 While Montrose Baptist Church had established a nursery school in 1968 and a daycare in 1971, it recognized an opportunity to further its evangelical mission through the development of a full-time day school.
 On April 30, 1977, Montrose Christian School was officially incorporated in Rockville, Maryland.
 Starting with an inaugural kindergarten class of five children, it quickly expanded the next year to include Grades 1-4.
 During each subsequent year, another grade or two was added until eventually in May 1986, it graduated its first class of High School students.